Out Now โ May 24, 2026

 #The Cover

-The album art โ roots intertwined with audio cables in dark soil โ wasn't a metaphor I had to invent.
-It was already the album's thesis.
-The organic and the electronic growing together, tangled, inseparable.
+The artwork โ roots intertwined with audio cables beneath dark soil โ already felt like the album's thesis before I even realized it.
+The organic and electronic tangled together, impossible to separate.
 Music as something planted.
-Something you dig up.
+Something buried.
+Something rediscovered.

 #What This Album Is